seanrreid/ccs_curriculim_hub/docs/lessons/building-interactive-uis/ajax-101/index.md

 ---
-title: AJAX 101
+title: Introduction to AJAX
+sidebar_label: AJAX
+sidebar_position: 1
 description: Ajax is a set of web development techniques that uses various web technologies on the client-side to create asynchronous web applications.
-sidebar: auto
 ---

 ## Learning Objectives